ramonpbarros/readme-generator/output/readme.md

 `npm i`

 ## Usage
-installation
+ramonpbarros

 ## License
-This project is licensed under the GPLv3 license.
+This project is licensed under the MIT license.

 ## Contributing
-contributing
+ramonpbarros

 ## Tests
 To run tests, run the following command: